-Students trained through the Responsive Educator Framework (REF) are intended to become:
+Students trained through the Responsive Educator Framework (REF) are prepared to become:

-- Teachers and administrators of special education prepared to teach in school districts, institutions and other related agencies which work with students with special needs. - Teachers who are specialized in helping students by using adaptive technologies. - Rehabilitation personnel that service clients who are in need of supportive services and equipment, in non-school environments. - Disabilities personnel who will ultimately become administrators in the rehabilitation system. - Teachers and rehabilitation personnel trained in distance learning technologies.
+- Teachers of special education prepared to teach in school districts, institutions and other related agencies which work with students with special needs. - Teachers who are specialized in helping students by using adaptive technologies. - Disabilities personnel that service clients who are in need of supportive services and equipment in non-school environments. - Disabilities personnel who will ultimately become service providers in the rehabilitation system. - Teachers and disabilities personnel trained in distance learning technologies.